FROM RAINTREE HABITAT

 At Raintree Habitat for Humanity, we’ve been very busy.
 Since the pandemic we’ve made lot’s of improvements and we’re working hard on increasing donations to continue with revitalizations and home builds in our community.
 When you’re out and about, stop by to shop in the ReStore or come for a visit at the Habitat admin offices.

 Our Project Manager, Jeff Nunn and our Administrative/Finance Dir, Scarlet Daniel, have been working hard on the Administrative and Housing side of Habitat, while our ReStore manager, Mike Virgin, and assistant Kim Wood have kept the ReStore stocked with new items.
 Since Covid Mike has implemented new cleaning processes and changed some of the items we accept.
 With our current board members, we think we have the perfect team and we’ll be focusing more on partnering with our community and building a stronger volunteer program.

 We would love to hear from you and get you involved with our mission by volunteering and/or donating.
 Currently, our building team and our Retired Person Volunteer group work a couple of days during the week and some Saturday’s when we have extra volunteers.

 We’d love to add another team to our tool box.
-If your organization would like to help make dreams come true, contact me for more information.
+If you or your organization would like to help make dreams come true for deserving family’s in our community, please contact us for more information.

 FROM THE BOARD

-Donated items are still needed, and we have resumed the pick-up of heavy items while maintaining social distancing.
-Call 765-529-3229 if you have items that need to be picked up.
+Donated items are always needed, and we have resumed the pick-up of heavy items, while maintaining social distancing.
+Call 765-529-3229 and speak with Mike if you have items that need to be picked up.